Last modified: Saturday, December 11, 2010

 name_length.cpp, and the testing function

-name_length_ck_expect.cpp random
+name_length_ck_expect.cpp random function

-expressions; the modulo
+cond expressions; the modulo function;

 boolean functions